11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

 n One copy is forwarded to the District Office for their records.

-n The original is to be sent to the Office of Construction.
+n The original is to be sent to the Office of Construction and Materials.
 This copy will be reviewed and ultimately forwarded to the Office of Bridges and Structures where it becomes a part of the structure's permanent record.

 Before signing the report, the project engineer should be sure the report has been verified through an independent check.
 A copy of the driving graph needs to be included when information is forwarded for future reference.
 One way to do this is to photocopy the driving graph on the back of each "LOG OF PILING DRIVEN" sheet.
 The bearing value of the piles should be recorded to the nearest "readable" graphed bearing value.

 The length of piles shown on plans or ordered by the project engineer indicates the desired penetration.
 Although the specified bearing may have been obtained prior to "full" penetration, driving shall be continued until full penetration is secured so long as a pile can be driven without damage.
-If specified bearing is not achieved or full penetration is not obtained to within 3 meters (10 feet) of the plan pile length, contact the Office of Construction for review of driving results.
+If specified bearing is not achieved or full penetration is not obtained to within 10 feet of the plan pile length, contact the Office of Construction and Materials for review of driving results.

 The following are general guidelines for logging pile.
-If driving is hard, record intervals at 0.6 to 1 m (2 to 3 feet) If little resistance to driving is encountered, 1.3 to 1.5 m (4 to 5 foot) intervals would be sufficient.
+If driving is hard, record intervals at 2 to 3 feet.
+If little resistance to driving is encountered, 4 to 5 foot intervals would be sufficient.
 This information should be entered on a separate log of piling form and forwarded with the production "Log of Piling Driven."
 The logged piling data should include all the usual information required on the regular Log of Piling Driven.

 A. Filling Out the Report